purestorage/helm-charts/operator-csi-plugin/README.md

 2. ``namespace`` is the namespace/project in which the Pure CSI Operator and its entities will be installed.
 If unspecified, the operator creates and installs in  the ``pure-csi-operator`` namespace.
 **Pure CSI Operator MUST be installed in a new project with no other pods.
 Otherwise an uninstall may delete pods that are not related to the Pure CSI Operator.**
 3. ``orchestrator`` defaults to ``k8s`` since ``openshift`` does not have CSI v1.0.0 support yet.
 4. ``values.yaml`` is the customized helm-chart configuration parameters.
-This is a **required parameter** and must contain the list of all backend FlashArrays and FlashBlades.
+This is a **required parameter** and must contain the list of all backend FlashArray and FlashBlade storage appliances.
 All parameters that need a non-default value must be specified in this file.
 Refer to [Configuration for values.yaml.](../pure-csi-plugin/README.md#configuration)

 ### Install script steps: